A painting easel has been a staple for artists for centuries and certainly will be for more centuries to come.

 Table Top Easel

 Unlike all the other model mentioned so far, a table top easel will let paint while sitting down at a table instead of painting while standing.
 They are a good option if you are working on a small scale and might be the best easel for watercolor painting.
+Although if you like to sit while painting, you might also consider to buy a drawing table instead.

 Naturally, they are easy to store and very portable.
 They normally have a design that looks like either an A frame or H frame with the legs missing.
 Sometimes they also feature a small drawer for your art supplies.